 Lee Sin kicks an enemy champion dealing physical damage and knocking it away.
 Lee Sin can also deal damage to enemies that are affected by the kicked champion and knock them up as well for a second.
 Dragon's Rage is a great way to burst down an enemy target.
 You can use this at the start of a teamfight to knock an enemy into your team or at the end to finish off for the kill.

 A basic but effective combo is using Sonic Wave and Resonating Strike to travel to the enemy, then use Safeguard to go behind the enemy so you can use Dragon's Rage to kick them right into your team.

 Lee Sin uses a mixture of both AD and tank items that allow him to deal damage and survive.
 Youmuu's Ghostblade is a great first item for Lee because it gives him a lot of attack damage and his passive enables him to move around the map a lot quicker.
-Black Cleaver is another strong item for Lee Sin.
-It gives him all the stats he needs and both the passives work well with reducing the enemies armor when you deal physical damage and gaining movement speed when you attack champions.
+Trinity Force is another great item for Lee Sin.
+This item gives him both damage and tank stats.
+Plus Trinity Force's passive Spellblade works great together with Lee Sin's abilities

 For runes, we have the following: